DiD92/rust-minigrep/README.md

 `cargo run to poem.txt I`

-If the casing parameter is not present, `mingrep` will search for an environment variable called `IGNORE_CASE`, the default behaviour is to keep the casing information on search.
+If the casing parameter is not present, `mingrep` will search for an environment variable called `CASE_INSENSITIVE`, the default behaviour is to keep the casing information on search.